Efficiently computing runs on a trie: Preliminaries

 The above lemmas also lead to a new linear time algorithm for computing all runs, that consists of the following steps: \begin{enumerate} \item compute the longest Lyndon word that starts at each position for both lexicographic orders $\prec_0$ and $\prec_1$, \item check whether there is a run for which the longest Lyndon word corresponds to an \Lroot{}. \end{enumerate}

-There are several ways to compute the first step in amortized constant time for each position, but essentially involves computing the next smaller values (NSV) in the inverse suffix array of the string.
+There are several ways to compute the first step in amortized constant time for each position, but it can essentially be reduced to computing the next smaller values (NSV) in the inverse suffix array of the string.
 We describe the algorithm in more detail in Section~\ref{sec:computingLongestLyndon}, and will see that the amortization of the standard algorithm does not carry over to the trie case.
-We give a new linear time algorithm using the static tree set-union data structure (more specifically, decremental nearest marked ancestor queries)~\cite{DBLP:conf/stoc/GabowT83}, which {\em does} carry over to the trie case.
+We give a new linear time algorithm using the static tree set-union data structure (more specifically, decremental nearest marked ancestor queries)~\cite{GABOW1985209}, which {\em does} carry over to the trie case.

 The second step can be computed in constant time per candidate \Lroot{} with linear time-preprocessing, by using longest common extension queries~(e.g.~\cite{DBLP:conf/cpm/FischerH06}) in the forward and reverse directions of the string.
 Unfortunately again, this does not directly carry over to the trie case because, as far as we know, longest common extension queries on trees can be computed in constant time only in the direction toward the root of the trie, when space is restricted to linear in the size of the trie.
-In Section~\ref{sec:computingRuns}, we will show how to apply the range predecessor/successor data structure of~\cite{DBLP:conf/soda/BelazzouguiP16} to this problem.
+We show that the longest common extension query in the opposite direction can be reduced to what are called path-tree LCE queries~\cite{DBLP:journals/tcs/BilleGGLW16}.
+A naive application of this data structure results in an $O(n(\log\log n)^2)$ time and $O(n)$ space algorithm.
+In Section~\ref{sec:computingRuns}, we will show how to adapt the method of~\cite{DBLP:journals/tcs/BilleGGLW16} so that a batch of $O(n)$ path-tree LCE queries can be computed in $O(n\log\log n)$ total time.